leem99/jekyll-now/_posts/2017-7-21-Week3Luther.md

 title: Metis Week 3
 ---

-## Full Speed Ahead: Project Luther
+## Week 3: Project Luther

 #### Goals of the Project

-WFT
+The goals of the project were to practice web scraping and data modeling.